logiqai/docs/dashboards/using-pre-defined-dashboards.md

 <figure><img src="../.gitbook/assets/Screenshot from 2023-01-02 19-26-12.png" alt=""><figcaption><p>import dashboard page</p></figcaption></figure>

-LOGIQ.AI also includes a grafana dashboard import section where popular grafana dashboards can be directly imported into LOGIQ.AI.
+Apica Ascent also includes a grafana dashboard import section where popular grafana dashboards can be directly imported into Apica Ascent.
 See section on [Grafana Dashboard import](import-grafana-dashboards.md) for how to use that capability.